 - 1 teaspoon ground cumin

 - 3/4 teaspoon kosher salt

 - 1/4 teaspoon freshly ground black pepper

-- Pour 2 cups of water into a medium saucepan.
+- Rinse the rice.
+Pour 2 cups of water into a medium saucepan.
 Bring to a boil, then add the uncooked rice, stir to combine, and return to a boil.
 Cover pan, and reduce heat as low as possible.
 Simmer without opening the lid for 15 minutes, until the rice is tender and the water is absorbed.
 (Or, use our Stovetop White Rice or Instant Pot White Rice methods.)

 - Finely chop the peppers.
 Thinly slice the green onions.
 Mince the garlic.

 - In a large mixing bowl, combine the cooked rice, black beans, chopped red and yellow peppers, and scallions, and toss to combine.